Getting Started Proxying

 For expectation ID verification: MockServer retrieves all events associated with the specified expectation ID (including EXPECTATION_RESPONSE and FORWARDED_REQUEST entries) and verifies the count.

 For sequence verification: MockServer scans recorded requests in order, checking that each expected request appears after the previous match.
 This is not a simple count comparison—order matters.
+When httpResponses are included in a sequence verification, each step checks both the request and the response matcher against the same recorded exchange.

 Important notes for parallel testing: